 Reporting of all patients with confirmed or suspected TB is legally required by California Code of Regulations, Title 17, Section 2500; reports must be submitted within one working day of identification of the case or suspected case to the local health officer for the jurisdiction where the patient resides.
 In the County of Santa Clara, report by FAX to (408) 885-2331 or PHONE to (408) 885-2440.

 GOTCH Law for Inpatients at Health Care or Correctional Facilities

-Prior to the discharge or transfer of patients with confirmed or suspected TB, California Health and Safety Code Section 121361 requires all health care facilities (e.g., hospitals, skilled nursing facilities, and nursing homes) and correctional facilities to obtain written approval of the treatment plan by the Health Officer (i.e., Tuberculosis Controller) of the county in which the facility is located (this does not apply when there is an immediate need to transfer for a higher level of care, nor to transfer from a health care facility to a correctional institution).
+Prior to the discharge or transfer of patients with confirmed or suspected TB, California Health and Safety Code Section 121361 requires all health care facilities (e.g., hospitals, skilled nursing facilities, and nursing homes) and all correctional facilities to obtain written approval of the treatment management plan from the Health Officer (i.e., Tuberculosis Controller) of the county in which the facility is located (this does not apply when there is an immediate need to transfer for a higher level of care, nor to transfer from a health care facility to a correctional institution).

 The GOTCH form should be faxed to the TB Prevention & Control Program at (408) 885-2331.
 Please call (408) 885-2440 to verify receipt.
 The TB Program has 24 hours to review the GOTCH form.
 To make a request after-hours, you must contact the Health Officer On-Call via County Communications: 408-998-3438.
 To expedite approval, please submit an initial GOTCH form along with pertinent medical records as soon as a patient is suspected to have TB.
-When a GOTCH form is received, a Public Health Nurse Case Manager is assigned and begins the evaluation of the household to ensure a safe transition home for patients and their families.
+When a GOTCH form is received, a Public Health Nurse Case Manager is assigned, and the evaluation of the household to ensure a safe transition home for patients and their families begins.

 Santa Clara County GOTCH (Tuberculosis Report/Readmission/Transfer/Discharge Plan) Form